4 Most Common Questions About Setting Board Goals

 You know there’s a place that you’re trying to go.
 You’re doing your best to navigate the maze of options in front of you.
 And still, you’re not sure you’re making any progress.

-Every board needs to set goals, every year.
+Every charter school board needs to set goals every year.

 Some boards that are well-oiled machines may have a higher capacity to manage the workload than others.
 These boards may have the capacity for 3-5 goals for each committee.

-If your board doesn’t have active goals that are influencing your work and keeping the team on track to meet and exceed its charter promises, then there’s never a better time to start then now.
+If your board doesn’t have active goals influencing your work and keeping the team on track to meet and exceed its charter promises, then there’s never a better time to start than now.

-Ideally, your board will get into the habit of setting goals over the summer, during an annual summer board retreat.
-Defining your goals before the school year start is really the best way to maximize the value of having goals.
+Ideally, your board will get into the habit of setting goals over the summer during an annual summer board retreat.
+Defining your goals before the school year start is the best way to maximize the value of having goals.

 Your goals are your board’s internal guideposts.
 But they’re also a public statement of the board’s priorities.
 So, be open and transparent about your goals, even making them public to be viewed.

-This transparency will help to keep your full team accountable to each other, and to the broader stakeholder groups.
-And it’s another reason to think through goals from start to finish and making sure they’re SMART, otherwise, there’s the risk of overly-ambitious goals.
+This transparency will help to keep your full team accountable to each other and the broader stakeholder groups.
+And it’s another reason to think through goals from start to finish and make sure they’re SMART.
+Otherwise, there’s the risk of overly ambitious goals.

 It’s also worth pointing out that virtually anything public boards create, including their goals, are public records subject to public records requests.
-Boards should always operate under the impression that their goals are going to be made public (if they haven’t already) and develop them accordingly.
+Boards should always operate under the impression that their goals will be made public (if they haven’t already) and develop them accordingly.

-The CEO’s role in creating and implementing the board goals cannot be understated.
+The CEO’s role in creating and implementing the board's goals cannot be understated.